Bigg Boss (Hindi TV series) season 8: House theme

 The house for the eighth season was in Lonavala.
 It resembled the interior of an aircraft.
-After the first eviction the house was made available to the housemates.
-The physical layout of the house remained mostly unchanged from the previous series, however the house theme was changed to an Alpine chalet, with wood, fur and leather furnishings.
+After the first eviction, the house was made available to the housemates.
+The physical layout of the house remained mostly unchanged from the previous series.
+However, the house theme was changed to an Alpine chalet with wood, fur and leather furnishings.

 Secret society

 On launch night, it was revealed that there was a place adjacent to the 'Plane crash' area known as 'The Secret Society.'
-Later, Deepshika, Pritam and Puneet were chosen by Bigg Boss to become cult celebrities who would live in the society in secret, away from the rest of the housemates, It was then announced that they would have the power to nominate housemates of their choice to face the first public vote and have immunity from nomination.
+Later, Deepshika, Pritam and Puneet were chosen by Bigg Boss to become cult celebrities who would live in the society in secret, away from the rest of the housemates.
+It was then announced that they would have the power to nominate housemates of their choice to face the first public vote and have immunity from nomination.
 On day 3, the secret society revealed itself to the viewers as per Bigg Boss' order and introduced themselves.
-On Day 5 Puneet was moved to plane crash area and later on Day 8 the other two secret society members Deepshika and Pritam joined him.
+On Day 5, Puneet was moved to plane crash area and later on Day 8 the other two secret society members Deepshika and Pritam joined him.

 Bigg Boss Halla Bol

-In the fifteenth week Bigg Boss announced that show had been extended for four weeks and unlike previous seasons crowned its five champions on 3 January concluding season 8 finale, where spin-off Bigg Boss Halla Bol launched and merged with the regular season.
+In the fifteenth week Bigg Boss announced that show had been extended for four weeks and, unlike previous seasons, crowned its five champions on 3 January, concluding season 8 finale, where spin-off Bigg Boss Halla Bol launched and merged with the regular season.

-The spin-off series officially launched on 4 January, with the five Halla Bol Challengers from previous seasons which includes Ajaz Khan, Sambhavna Seth, Mahek Chahal, Rahul Mahajan and Sana Khan.
+The spin-off series officially launched on 4 January, with the five Halla Bol Challengers from previous seasons, which includes Ajaz Khan, Sambhavna Seth, Mahek Chahal, Rahul Mahajan and Sana Khan.
 Sana Khan's entrance was disclosed later as a fifth challenger by production team.
-Before the official announcement only Ajaz Khan entered the house on Day 99.
-The new spin-off format of Champions and Challengers with ten contestants hosted by Farah Khan as contractually Salman Khan leaves the series after season finale.
+Before the official announcement, only Ajaz Khan entered the house on Day 99.
+The new spin-off format of Champions and Challengers with ten contestants was hosted by Farah Khan as contractually, Salman Khan leaves the series after season finale.